A New Year, A New Skill !

-So, you’ve decided to take the plunge and try Embroidery.
+So, you’ve decided to take the plunge at embroidery A a New year new Skill.
 Congratulations!

-Embroidery is no longer seen as twee and has great potential from a relaxing hobby to a career in fashion or art; the world of embroidery is that eclectic and colourful.
+Embroidery is no longer seen as twee and has great potential from a relaxing hobby to a career in fashion or art; the world of textile art is that eclectic and colourful.

 Let’s start at the beginning